-The Florida Health Department documents statewide dog bite cases on their Dog Bite Prevention page.
+The Florida Health Department documents statewide dog bite cases on its Dog Bite Prevention page.
 The AVMA tracks the numbers across the country.
-You’ll find these and other statistics on their websites:
+You'll find these and other statistics on their websites:

 - Dog bite incidents in Florida fatally injure two people each year.

 - Each year, an average of 600 Florida dog bite victims are hospitalized.